 If you don’t want us to contact you, or update your fundraising personal details,

 If you wish to update your lottery personal details, or for any other lottery query

 If you wish to exercise any of your data rights

 If you have any questions about this privacy notice, please contact our data protection officer on email: email@example.com

 If you believe that the hospice has not complied with your data protection rights, you have the right to make a complaint to the Information Commissioner’s Office (ICO) at any time.
 The ICO is the UK supervisory authority for data protection issues.

-The ICO contact details are: https://ico.org.uk/
+The ICO contact details can be found at: https://ico.org.uk/global/contact-us/

 Helpline: 0303 123 1113

 (local rate – calls to this number cost the same as calls to 01 or 02 numbers).

 Live chat: allows you to have an online conversation with someone at the ICO.